 PRSA-NY values it’s members and strives to give each member the resources to succeed in their professional development and networking opportunities that truly enhance career paths.
 We reached out to our members and asked them about how they got started, what they love about the industry, and what makes PRSA-NY membership such a key investment.
 To learn about our incredible PRSA-NY members, click on the name below.
-If you would like to be featured, please email Wendy Steinberg at email@example.com.
+If you would like to be featured, please email us at email@example.com

 This Week's Member Spotlight

-How did you get into the PR industry?
+How you get into the PR industry?

-What is your favorite PR story?
+What is a favorite PR experience?

 What do you love about PR?